FrancescoFernicola/engtest/README.md

 ## Part_2
 `excel-data-parser.py` is a python script that, given a recursive folder structure with each subfolder being the `name of project_results`, processes the `Corpus` and `Corpus revision steps` tabs of each Excel file and generates a corresponding `Summary.xlsx` file containing all relevant information.
 Additionally, the program generates a `Summary.log` file.

+By default, the script uses xlrd v1.2.0 to parse the `.xlsx` files, because v2.0.1 [only supports `.xls` files](https://xlrd.readthedocs.io/en/latest/).
+Optionally, it is also possible to use the latest version of [openpyxl (v3.0.9)](https://openpyxl.readthedocs.io/en/stable/), although the import time is significantly slower.

 ### Usage:
-Given a nested directory, run the application by calling the application from the terminal using:
+Given a nested directory, run the application by calling it from the terminal using:

 ```bash
 py corpus_parser.py [-h] --dir DIR_PATH [--save_to [SAVE_PATH]] [--afterLQA [AFTER_LQA [AFTER_LQA ...]]]